Allow copy of multiple issues between project without using "move" interface

 - % Done changed from 0 to 100

 I've just added a few enhancements based on one of my client's requests (Shane and Peter, Inc) that should solve this for you.
 In r3122 I added a "Copy" item to the right click menu.
 When it's selected, Redmine will still use the Move interface but it will check the "Copy" checkbox for you.
 So if you change your workflow to use the the "Copy" option instead of the "Move" option, it should just work for you.

 I also added a few fields to the Move interface, so you can change some of the issue's values before moving/copying.

-#3 Updated by Kamil . almost 9 years ago
+#3 Updated by Kamil . about 11 years ago